facebookresearch/EyefulTower/README.md

   3. `images-jpeg-2k/`: 1368 × 2048 = 2.8 megapixels
 * The JPEG images are white-balanced and tone-mapped versions of the HDR images.
 See the code above for the details.
-* Each scene uses white-balance settings derived from the ColorChecker that individually scale the RGB channels as follows:
+* Each scene uses white-balance settings derived from a ColorChecker, which individually scale the RGB channels as follows:

   Scene        |      RGB scale factors
   ------------ | :------------------------: